gjbex/Fortran-MOOC/software/Installation_instructions_Linux.md

 `chmod 777 development_node_install.sh`

-Note that this script makes use of apt to install the software.
 Use the following command to run the script:

 `./development_node_install.sh`

+Note that this script makes use of apt to install the software.
+If you use a different package manager you can use those to install the software manually (e.g. yum or pacman)